galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

   - "Galaxy can connect to external sources for data import and visualization purposes"
   - "Galaxy provides ways to share your results and methods with others"
 subtopic: core
-contributors:
+contributions:
+  authorship:
     - pajanne
     - blankclemens
     - bebatut
     - bgruening
     - nsoranzo
     - dyusuf
     - sarah-peter
     - hexylena
+  funding:
+    - elixir-europe
+    - deNBI
+    - uni-freiburg
+contributors:

 ---

 We stumbled upon a paper ({% cite Li2012 %}) called *"The histone acetyltransferase MOF is a key regulator of the embryonic stem cell core transcriptional network"*.
 The paper contains the analysis of possible target genes of an interesting protein called Mof.
 The targets were obtained by ChIP-seq in mice and the raw data is available through [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE37268).